-- Stage 1: The Start Up Stage.
-Unfortunately you can’t just throw a pile of wood in your fireplace and toss in a match to create a roaring fire…that would be nice wouldn’t it?
-The start up stage involves preparing and warming your fireplace and flue and creating a draw to start the combustion air pull.
+- Stage 1: The Start-up Stage.
+Unfortunately, you can’t just throw a pile of wood in your fireplace and toss in a match to create a roaring fire…that would be nice, wouldn’t it?
+After your fireplace installation, the start-up stage involves preparing and warming your fireplace and flue and creating a draw to start the combustion air pull.
 We recommend using dry kindling and a fire starter to warm up the fireplace and flue.

 - Only use Dry, Seasoned Wood.
-The key to a optimal fire is using the right kind of wood; you should never use wet (green) wood when starting a fire, to burn with the most heat and produce the least amount of creosote the wood should be allowed to season (dry out).
+The key to an optimal fire is using the right kind of wood; you should never use wet (green) wood when starting a fire.
+To burn with the most heat and produce the least amount of creosote, the wood should be allowed to season (dry out).
 Softer woods like fir or pine need to season for over a year whereas hardwoods like hickory and oak take much longer.

 - Stage 4: Die Down Stage.
 Properly letting your fire die down is incredibly important.
-The best way to let your fire go out in your fireplace is to fully open your damper; your flue will begin cooling down as cold air is pulled through the top, once the cold air meets the slow moving smoke creosote will occur, allowing your fire to properly put itself out.
+The best way to let your fire go out in your fireplace is to fully open your damper; your flue will begin cooling down as cold air is pulled through the top.
+Once the cold air meets the slow-moving smoke, creosote will occur, allowing your fire to properly put itself out.

-Whether you’re looking for something more aesthetically pleasing like our rustic Hearthroom Series or a modern feel with our Unity Series, or maybe you are more interested in having a fireplace for supplemental heat, like our Zmax; no matter the project our Fireplace Advisors will help find the right solution for you!
+Whether you’re looking for something similar to a traditional wood stove, like our rustic Hearthroom Series, or desire a modern feel with our Unity Series, we can help.
+Maybe you are more interested in having a fireplace for supplemental heat, like our Zmax.
+No matter the scope or purpose of your project, our Fireplace Advisors will help you find the right type of fireplace from our wide selection of options.
 Click here for more information.

 Our Hearthroom series of wood-burning fireplaces were designed with a large viewing area while still proving to be an excellent supplemental heat source.
 The Hearthroom fireplaces use outside air for combustion to provide an amazingly clean, efficient, and long-lasting burn.